 Current and Non-Current Borrowing have increased by £32.200m.
 The Council has not entered into any long-term debt since September 2010.
 The Council has one Lender Option Borrower Option (LOBO) loan, with a nominal value of £5.000m, remaining.

-Pension liabilities have increased because of a £377.857m increase in the valuation of the Local Government Pension Scheme and Teachers Pension Scheme net liabilities.
+Other Non-Current Liabilities have increased by £373.295m.
+This increase has arisen because of a £377.857m increase in the valuation of the Local Government Pension Scheme and Teachers Pension Scheme net liabilities.
 This has contributed to a reduction in the Council's Unusable Reserves.